AntonioTorres23/OpenGL_Notes/Debugging.md

 **OpenGL GLSL Reference Compiler**

-Each driver has its own quirks and tidbits
+Each driver has its own quirks and tidbits; for instance, NVIDIA drivers are more flexible and tend to overlook some restrictions on the specification, while ATI/AMD drivers tend to better enforce the OpenGL specification (which is the better approach in my opinion).
+The results of this is that shaders on one machine may not work on the other due to driver differences.